About Applied Epistemic Engineering

 The Vision

-Imagine a world where decision-makers routinely expose their assumptions to adversarial testing.
-Where policy debates focus on falsifiable claims rather than rhetorical flourishes.
-Where personal beliefs are treated as hypotheses to be refined, not identities to be defended.
+Imagine a world where decision-makers routinely expose their assumptions to adversarial testing with formal mathematical backing.
+Where policy debates focus on falsifiable claims with convergence guarantees.
+Where personal beliefs are treated as engineered artifacts to be optimized, not identities to be defended.

 The Impact